Surgical Mask vs FFP3 vs N95 vs Respirator - A Medical Professional Weighs In

 Two of our other recommendations that are currently in stock and approved to at least ffp2 are the Health Body Guard (shipping from Ohio for $4 a mask):

 U-Mask (international shipping, reusable to interchangeable filters) :

 There are a number of other interesting designs and options out there but these are two of our favorites (Dr. Peter uses a 3m N95 in his pediatric dental office and wears the first mask linked above for all other activities).
 We have no affiliation with either of these options and will update the links and recommendations as things change.

 What about homemade masks?

 The CDC gave guidance on citizens using cloth or face coverings when in public if social distancing measures are difficult to obtain.
-Although shortages have become less widespread for surgical masks (N95's are still reserved for healthcare and frontline workers), there are some things to consider such as materials when making your own mask.
+Although shortages have become less widespread for surgical masks (N95's are still reserved and limited supply for healthcare and frontline workers), there are some things to consider such as materials when making your own mask.

 image via smartairfilters.com